Young Cantabrians say New Zealand has a ``toxic'' drinking culture and they are put under pressure to consume booze.

 Mackenzie Soper, 22, has never been drunk but says many young people in her life drink to feel like they belong.
 “I think when there’s the lack of self-identity that comes with being young, people are like ‘I need to, in order to fit in,’ which is really sad.”

-Julia McCarthy is the Christchurch Co-ordinator of Redfrogs, an organisation that provides education for young people.
-Redfrogs often attend alcohol-fuelled events to ensure people are safe.
+Julia McCarthy is the Christchurch Co-ordinator of Redfrogs, an organisation that provides education about drinking for young people.
+Redfrogs often attends alcohol-fuelled events to ensure people are safe.

 She said there was a culture of excessive drinking in New Zealand, and a high proportion of young people managed to get themselves into unsafe situations.
 “Often it comes from a lot of that experimental behaviour… there definitely is too much social pressure in some groups.”

 According to the Ministry of Health, of those in the 18-24 age bracket who had consumed alcohol in the past year, 36 per cent had done so to "hazardous" levels.

 Dee Renai, 23, is lifelong sober, and says peer pressure is a big part of why younger people drink.